Itinerary: Candia Canavese, Caluso, Mazzé, Montalenghe

 The amazing grapes used for Erbaluce wine (pic n°3) are also used to produce two other versions of Erbaluce: Erbaluce Spumante (sparkling wine) and Erbaluce Passito (sweet wine): something unique!

 In Canavese area, you can also visit some beautiful villages:

 - Caluso, where Erbaluce is produced;

-- Mazzé, located just 6 kilometers away and featuring a beautiful castle;
+- Mazzé, located just 6 kilometers away with a beautiful castle;

 - Montalenghe, 9.5 kilometers from Caluso, with a castle called Castelvecchio and two beautiful churches: Church of Saint Peter and Church of Beata Vergine delle Grazie.

-- Candia Canvese, the lake Candia (pic n°1) surrounded by the Morainic hills;
+- Candia Canavese, the lake Candia (pic n°1) surrounded by the Morainic hills;

-- Agliè (not far from Montalenghe), the Castle of Agliè, designed by Amedeo di Castellamonte (pic n°2), and which was the summer residence of the royal family Savoia with three hundred rooms;
+- Agliè (not far from Montalenghe), the Castle of Agliè, designed by Amedeo di Castellamonte (pic n°2) with three hundred rooms.
+It was the summer residence of the royal family Savoia;